Papua New Guinea

 The travel advice is Do not travel to Papua New Guinea.
-Get travel alerts and advice before travelling to Papua New Guinea.
+Travel advice has Major for travel.
+Get travel ban, restrictions alerts and advice before travelling to Papua New Guinea.
 Papua New Guinea is part of Oceania with main city at

 Port Moresby.
 Its Developing country with a